 One of the new sources of innovation shaping the financial sector, especially the banking industry, is open banking.
 Because of the data and services exchanged between financial institutions and third-party providers, there are challenges that every fintech company faces.

 What are those challenges?
 How can they be met and overcome?
 What is the importance of the team in this process?
 We talked with the Tink data experts – Andrew Wu, Machine Learning Tech Lead and Eliisabet Hein, Data Scientist.
-They are among the speakers at the upcoming Data Innovation Summit this May in Stockholm.
+They are among the speakers at the 7th edition of the Data Innovation Summit.

-Hyperight: Can you please introduce yourself, your professional background, and your current working focus?
+Hyperight: Can you introduce yourself, your professional background and current working focus?

 Eliisabet Hein: I’m originally from Tallinn, Estonia, but I moved to Scotland to study Computer Science & AI at the University of Edinburgh for my bachelor’s.
 The machine learning courses I took as part of this degree really captured me, so I continued my studies on the Machine Learning master’s program at KTH.
 I started at Tink as a thesis student, and continued as a full-time Data Scientist in the Enrichment Categorization team, where our focus is on identifying different spending and income categories to empower people to better manage their finances.
 I’ve also always been interested in languages and linguistics, so I’m very lucky to be working with NLP in a professional capacity.

-Andrew Wu: As the first dedicated machine learning professional Tink hired, I have to make a lot of decisions from tooling, architecture to whom to hire.
-All of those decisions have long-term effects when scaling with Tink – A fintech company rocketing.
-In this talk, we want to share our journey at Tink on those decisions, the reason behind them, was it a good or bad decision, from different angles and how did we evolve from there.
+Andrew Wu: As the first dedicated machine learning professional Tink hired, I have to made a lot of decisions from tooling and architecture, to who to hire.
+All of those decisions have long-term effects when scaling with Tink – a fintech company rocketing.
+In this talk, we want to share our journey at Tink on those decisions, the reason behind them, was it a good decision, and how did we evolve from there.
 A lot of companies are now investing in data-driven decisions and data products.
 I hope this talk can be useful for people before or on the same journey.

 Hyperight: To start with, can you tell us about Tink, what open banking is and what’s the role of AI and ML in the banking industry and the fintech companies?